abbbi/virtnbdbackup/README.md

 (key authentication mandatory).
-If the virtual machine has additional files configured, as described in [Kernel/initrd and additional files](#kernelinitrd-and-additional-files), these files will be copied from the remote system via SSH, too.
+If the virtual machine has additional files configured, as described in [Kernel/initrd and additional files](#kernelinitrd-and-additional-files), these files will be copied from the remote system via SSH(SFTP), too.

 The following example saves the virtual machine `src` from the remote libvirt host `hypervisor` to the local directory `/tmp/backupset`, it uses the `root` user for both the libvirt and ssh authentication:

 ```
 virtnbdbackup -U qemu+ssh://root@hypervisor/system --ssh-user root -d src -o  /tmp/backupset